ddmitov/perl-executing-browser/README.md

     **2.** AJAX scripts must have the keyword ```ajax``` (case insensitive) somewhere in their pathnames so that PEB is able to distinguish between AJAX and long running scripts.
 An AJAX script could be named ```ajax-test.pl``` or all AJAX scripts could be placed in a folder called ```ajax-scripts``` somewhere inside the application directory - see section *Settings*.

-    The following example calls a local AJAX Perl script and inserts it's output into the ```ajax-results``` HTML DOM element of the calling page:
+    The following example calls a local AJAX Perl script and inserts its output into the ```ajax-results``` HTML DOM element of the calling page:

 ```javascript
   $(document).ready(function() {